yonis-savary/sharp-php/Docs/security/authentication.md

 // Logout the user as reset attempt number
 $authentication->logout();

-// Number of failed attempts number (reseted when logged in)
+// Number of failed attempts number (reset to 0 when logged in)
 $authentication->attemptNumber();
 ```